 How Do I Prove My Car Accident Injury?

-By Daniel Cutter.
-Last updated on 7th January 2021.
+By Cat Reeves.
+Last Updated 21st April 2023.
 If you suffer an injury in a car accident that was not your fault, you may already be aware that you could be eligible for compensation.
 One frequently asked question from those who suffer injury in a traffic accident is “How do I prove my car accident injury?”, and we have created this guide to answer this question.

 No matter whether you suffer injuries as a pedestrian, cyclist, passenger or driver, if someone else is at fault, and you suffer injuries, you could claim personal injury compensation for them.
 Below, we explain what type of car accident could lead to compensation, describing what you may need to prove, and how to collect evidence.
 We also explain the importance of getting an independent medical assessment as part of such a claim, and give some insight into how this could affect a compensation payout.